klauspost/madmin-go/examples/tricorder/README.md

 ### Performance

-- Use `-types` to limit metric collection to needed types only
 - Increase `-refresh` interval for slower systems
 - Some metrics may take longer to collect on large clusters

-### Navigation Issues

-- Use `Esc` to go back if you get lost
-- Press `F5` to refresh if data seems stale
-- Check error messages at the top of the screen

 ## License